knative/build/roadmap-2018.md

 ## Detection

-In many cases, users shouldn't have to know explicitly which version of a build template they're using; they have source, and they want to build and a container image.
+Users shouldn't have to know explicitly which version of a build template they're using; they have source, they want to build and a container image.
 In the middle of that, before building, is **detection**.

 How this works in real life is a hard problem, that a lot of smart people have spent a lot of their smarts working on it.
 How that fits into the Build resource, or whether it's a higher-level concept "above" Builds remains to be seen.

-In either case, the heuristics used to detect what build should be run should be open-sourced, and whatever decision the detection logic arrives at should be visible to end users, and should be understandable and repeatable.
+In any case, these are our criteria for detection:

+  * Detection heuristics must be open sourced
+  * Users must have visibility into what detection decision was made and why
+  * Detection should be an understandable, repeatable process

 ## Community

 BuildTemplates are designed to be shared.
-We should cultivate a repo of common templates, and the builder images they rely on, both as working examples of how to produce a good build template, and to encourage users to contribute their own.
+We should cultivate a repo of common templates, and the builder images they rely on.
+These can serve as working examples of how to produce a good build template, and to encourage users to contribute their own.

 Templates should, as much as possible, take advantage of some of the conceptual advances we've made with FTL-like layer caching techniques, [remote image